CharlieDataScience/sales-insights-data-analysis-project/README.md

 The data model follows a star schema, where the central **Transactions** table is related to the **Customers**, **Markets**, **Products**, and **Date** tables.
 This allows for comprehensive sales analysis from different perspectives.

+### Database
+SQLite was used as the database to store and manage the datasets.
+The lightweight nature of SQLite made it ideal for handling the structured data used in this project, enabling efficient querying and data management.

 ## Analysis and Results

 The dashboard provides answers to the following key questions: